-You can pay up to £20,000 into an ISA in the 2019/20 tax year without incurring any tax liability on the income or on capital gains.
+You can subscribe up to £20,000 into an ISA in the 2019/20 tax year without incurring any tax liability on the income or on capital gains.

-The government introduced the IFISA as a way of extending these ISA tax advantages to the growing P2P lending market, allowing investors to use some - or all - of their annual ISA allowance to lend funds through the P2P lending market and buy other debt-based securities, including property bonds.
+The government introduced the IFISA as a way of extending these ISA tax advantages to the growing P2P lending market, allowing investors to use some - or all - of their annual ISA allowance to lend funds through the P2P lending market and investing in debt-based securities, including property bonds.

 What is the most popular type of investment?

 According to the Wealth and Assets survey by the Office for National Statistics (ONS), about half (49%) of non-retired UK adults chose property as the best investment, making it consistently the most popular investment option since 2010.
 The proportion of people who still put property as the top investment has grown by 9%, from 40% back in 2010-2012.

 A property bond in an IFISA, which can be held by experienced investors in addition to other ISAs, is a useful, tax efficient way of achieving portfolio diversification in terms of: balance of risks and rewards; a mix of equity and bonds; fixed income as against variable income; and participation in the property market.

 Read our blog on how to choose the best IFISA provider.